 7. POST-ADVENTURE PINT AT ONE OF THE CRAFT BREWERIES IN KANSAS

 You’ll likely need a break from all this adventure, and the craft breweries in Kansas will be happy to help you out.
-At the time this was written, we counted 26 across the state.
 Any one of them will likely be a treat, but here are a few to get you started: River City Brewery, Wichita Brewing Company and Central Standard Brewing in Wichita; Free State Brewing Company in Lawrence; and Blind Tiger in Topeka.

 8. FISH AT MILFORD LAKE